urbancamo/urbancamo.github.io/casio-basic/doc/part-5-data-bank-function.md

 **IMPORTANT**

 Data cleared using the procedures outlined above cannot be recovered.
-Only dlete or clear data when no longer required.
+Only delete or clear data when no longer required.

 ## DATA SEARCH